 APIL distributes information on public interest law and brings numerous speakers to the law school.
 Members organize LawLawPalooza —an annual fundraiser for fellowships for law students pursuing a public interest career — and other events to support students volunteering at non-profit legal organizations.

 Black Law Students Association, W. George Allen Chapter

 BLSA provides a voice for students of color within the law school and strengthens the bond between the administration, faculty and students.
-Members hold weekly meetings and conduct numerous events each year, including mentor and tutorial programs, Black History Month activities and the Virgil Hawkins Awards Gala.
+BLSA hosts general body meetings and conduct numerous events each year, including academic success programs, community service activities, mentoring programs, and the Virgil Hawkins Awards Gala.

 Caribbean Law Students Association

 CLSA educates the law school community about the Caribbean and highlights legal issues affecting the Caribbean community.
 Students interested in learning about the Caribbean culture, regardless of whether they have ties to the region, are encouraged to join.
 Meetings are held monthly to give members an opportunity to network, eat, and learn about current legal issues from prominent Caribbean Speakers.
 CLSA partakes in various community service projects within the Gainesville community.
 Pease sign up on the CaribLaw Twen site to learn more.